 Accessing YouTube from China with a VPN

 With a VPN, your data will be encrypted and the Chinese firewall will only see that you want to connect to a server in another country.
-The Chinese firewall does not recognise this as a blocked website and will allow the connection.
+The Chinese firewall does not recognize this as a blocked website and will allow the connection.
 The site you are trying to visit will now be accessible.

 Installing a VPN for China